ColoradoSchoolOfMines/wii-track/docs/design.rst

    to store information about the items we processed.

-There can be any number of edge nodes and compute nodes, and DynamoDB could be replaced by any other non-relational database.
+There can be any number of edge nodes and compute nodes, and DynamoDB could be replaced by any other database.

 The overall data flow is as follows::